mieth-robert/DROnlineLearning_CodeSupplement/README.md

 # OnlineLearningDRSupplement
-Respostitory containing supplementary data and code for "Online Learning for Network Constrained Demand Response Pricing in Distribution Systems" by Mieth and Dvorkin.
+Repository containing supplementary data and code for "Online Learning for Network Constrained Demand Response Pricing in Distribution Systems" by Mieth and Dvorkin.
 [DOI](pending)

 *Installation instructions:*

-The optimization model was implemented by using [JuMP](https://github.com/JuliaOpt/JuMP.jl) and auxillary packages in the [Julia](http://julialang.org/downloads/) programming language.
+The optimization model was implemented by using [JuMP](https://github.com/JuliaOpt/JuMP.jl) and auxiliary packages in the [Julia](http://julialang.org/downloads/) programming language.
 Additionally, we used Mosek 8.1.0.63 in our numerical experiments.
 [Mosek](https://www.mosek.com) is a commercial solver which must be installed and licensed.
-The solver was choosen for its specifc features for semi-definite programming.
+The solver was chosen for its specific features for semi-definite programming.
 For more information on solvers, see the JuMP documentation.

 The experiments requre Julia 0.6 and the following Julia packages:
 - [JuMP](https://github.com/JuliaOpt/JuMP.jl)0.18.3